How to think in small experiments when testing big new ideas

 What is this for?
 This is a guide about how to think in small experiments when testing big new ideas.
 You'll also find a quick activity below that can be done with any team to plan rapid, simple tests to validate if an idea is worth investing more time in.
 Mindset and core principles A fundamental principle of Design Thinking is to test ideas quickly.
 Rapid prototyping is a proven way to get early validation and reduce the uncertainty and risk of new initiatives.

-Here's a helpful 2-min video that explains what rapid prototyping is, and why it's so valuable
+Here's a 4-min video that explains what rapid prototyping is, and why it's valuable:

 What is rapid prototyping?